SteeltoeOSS/Documentation/docs/4-discovery/5-load-balancing.md

       .AddRandomLoadBalancer()
 ```

->NOTE: This is functionally equivalent to using the default behavior of the `DiscoveryHttpMessageHandler`, as described [above](#1-3-2-using-httpclientfactory)

 #### Using an HttpClientHandler

 The random load balancer can be used with the included `HttpClientHandler` that works with any `ILoadBalancer`: